Finnish voters set to elect new PM

-According to the latest survey published by public broadcaster Yle, Finnish Prime Minister's centre-right rival Petteri Orpo's National Coalition has a thin lead at 19.8 percent.
+“Of course, we hope that the Social Democrats will win this election ...
+It’s so important because we want to stay an open society.
+We also want to work together internationally.
+We want to build a better green sustainable future where people have the same opportunities in life,” Marin told the Associated Press news agency while campaigning Saturday in central Helsinki.

-Finnish Prime Minister Sanna Marin's centre-right rival Petteri Orpo was upbeat on the eve of legislative elections after polls put his party in top place.
+Marin remains popular at home,e but her party’s views on the Finnish economy, which emerged as the main campaign theme, were being challenged by two main opponents: the centre-right National Coalition Party led by Petteri Orpo and the right-wing populist The Finns party, which is led by Riikka Purra.

-"We have done a great campaign.
-We have the best candidates all over Finland and we are first in polls so I’m optimistic," National Coalition party leader Orpo told AFP news agency ahead of Sunday's vote.
+“We have done a great campaign.
+We have the best candidates all over Finland and we are first in polls, so I’m optimistic,” National Coalition party leader Orpo said ahead of the vote.

 The party that comes out on top traditionally inherits the post of prime minister, provided they can form a majority in parliament.

-According to the latest survey published on Thursday by public broadcaster Yle, Orpo's National Coalition has a thin lead at 19.8 percent.
+According to the latest survey published by public broadcaster Yle, Orpo’s National Coalition has a thin lead at 19.8 percent.

 The nationalist eurosceptic Finns Party, led by Riikka Purra, polled 19.5 percent.